-In addition to serving as Producer for DX Access, Angelica is a freelance consultant with Dot Connector Studio serving clients such as the Democracy Fund, Sundance Institute, Knight Foundation and more.
+In addition to serving as Producer for DX Industry Programs, Angelica is a freelance consultant with Dot Connector Studio serving clients such as the Democracy Fund, Sundance Institute, Knight Foundation and more.
 She regularly serves in a leadership role on juries, panels and committees including AFI DOCS, DC Commission on the Arts and Humanities, Filmfest DC, IDA and the Peabody Awards.
 She is an active member of the Advisory Board for the production company Meridian Hill Pictures and Steering Committee Member with the Indie Caucus.

 Angelica received a master’s degree in International Media from American University and a bachelor’s degree from the University of Rochester.